tauri-apps/tauri-docs/docs/en/api/config.md

       <Properties anchorRoot="tauri.windows" rows={[
-        { property: "label", type: "string", description: `Window id to reference on the codebase.` }, { property: "url", type: "string", description: `URL to load on the webview.` }, { property: "x", type: "number", description: `The horizontal position of the window's top left corner.` }, { property: "y", type: "number", description: `The vertical position of the window's top left corner.` }, { property: "width", optional: true, type: "number", description: `Initial window width.` },
+        { property: "label", type: "string", description: `Window id to reference on the codebase.` }, { property: "url", type: "string", description: `URL to load on the webview.` }, { property: "fileDropEnabled", type: "boolean", description: `Whether the file drop handler is enabled or not on the webview.
+Disabling it is required to use drag and drop on the frontend on Windows.` }, { property: "center", type: "boolean", description: `Show window in the center of the screen.` }, { property: "x", type: "number", description: `The horizontal position of the window's top left corner.` }, { property: "y", type: "number", description: `The vertical position of the window's top left corner.` }, { property: "width", optional: true, type: "number", description: `Initial window width.` },